Timothy-Ho0203/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* Has a need to manage a significant number of applicants
-* prefer desktop apps over other types
+* Prefer desktop apps over other types
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage applicants faster and clearer than a typical mouse/GUI driven app, allowing for clearer view of an applicant's timeline in their job application

 ### User stories